fbaumdicker/SpacerPlacer/README.md

 SpacerPlacer will automatically save the input trees or predicted trees in the output directory (as a dictionary {group_name: tree in nwk}) in a json file.

+Avoid putting the trees in the "experiment" directory, as SpacerPlacer might try to process them as "experiment" (and return an error).

 ## Output
 The output of SpacerPlacer is saved in the output directory provided by the user.
 The folder contains a "summary.txt",